Questions on this page

 Why don't student cards include photos?

-Because our students are located all over Australia (and internationally), a photo verification system to include photos on our student cards would prolong the production process and mean students would have to wait longer for their cards.
+Because our students are located all over Australia (and internationally) and a photo verification system would prolong the production process and mean students would have to wait longer for their cards.

 Why don't student cards mention full-time or part-time study?